ktrns/scrnaseq/README.md

 # Introduction
-**scrnaseq** is a bioinformatics analysis workflow for single-cell RNA-seq analysis using Seurat.
-The workflow currently supports RNA sequencing data derived for single samples processed with 10X Genomics and SmartSeq-2.
+**scrnaseq** is a bioinformatics analysis workflow for single-cell RNA-seq analysis.
+The workflow is based on Seurat, and contains additional visualisations, tables and documentation to better understand the analysis.
+The workflow supports RNA sequencing data from one or more samples processed with 10X Genomics and SmartSeq-2.

+# News
+(2020-11-12)
+We just updated our master code branch, see [#59](https://github.com/ktrns/scrnaseq/pull/59).
+We updated our system to Seurat 4, python3, and all latest related R packages.
+We simplified the structure of our workflow, and focus on one type of normalisation per run.
+Cell cycle effects can be scored per sample, as well as after samples are combined.
+We added the visualisation of the highest expressed genes, and the number of cells per sample per cluster.
+We also added the export of average expression values alongside differentially expressed genes.

+We will next incorporate the analysis of differentially expressed genes between samples of origin, and will additionally allow for specific comparisons between individual clusters and samples.
+Once this is done, we will create our first code release!

 # Workflow summary
 ## Pre-Workflow: Demultiplexing with hashtag oligos
-* Dataset description
-  * Project-specific parameters
 * Read input data
 * Demutliplexing with hashtag oligos (HTOs)
    * Normalisation of HTO counts
    * Classification of cells based on normalised HTO data
 * Visualisation of raw and normalised HTO data
 * Remove cells classified as doublet or negative
 * Preliminary visualisation of demultiplexed RNA data
    * Visualisation with UMAP
 * Write out demultiplexed data
+* Parameter table
+* Software versions

 ## Workflow: Single-cell RNA-seq analysis
 * Dataset description
    * Project-specific parameters
 * Read data
    * Read and print mapping statistics
    * Read gene annotation
    * Read scRNA-seq data
 * Pre-processing
    * Quality control
+   * Genes with highest expression
    * Filtering
-  * Normalisation, cell cycle scoring, scaling and variable genes
+   * Normalisation, scaling, variable genes, and cell cycle scoring
       * Variable genes
+   * Combining multiple samples
    * Relative log expression
-  * Integration of multiple datasets
-    * Relative log expression after integration
    * Dimensionality reduction
    * Dimensionality of the dataset
 * Downstream analysis
    * Clustering
    * Visualisation with UMAP
+   * Distribution of cells in clusters
    * Cell Cycle Effect
-  * Feature plots QC
+   * Cluster QC
    * Known marker genes
-  * Differentially expressed genes
+   * Differentially expressed genes, comparing one cluster against the rest (marker genes)
+      * Table of top marker genes
+      * Visualisation of top marker genes
-  * Visualisation of differentially expressed genes
+      * Heatmaps of all differentially expressed genes
       * Functional enrichment analysis
 * Further analysis with other tools
    * Export to Loupe Cell Browser
    * Export to the Cerebro Browser
 * Output files
+* Parameter table
 * Software versions
 * References